Pancreatic Cancer Workup

 EUS is probably inferior to CT scanning in assessing arterial involvement and distant metastases.[35]
 EUS and CT scanning are poor at detecting occult nodal involvement.

-On the whole, the 2011 NCCN guidelines recommend EUS as complementary to CT, particularly if a CT scan shows no lesions or there is possible involvement of blood vessels or lymph nodes.[8]
+On the whole, the NCCN guidelines recommend EUS as complementary to CT.
+However, if no mass is evident in the pancreas on CT protocol imaging, the NCCN recommends EUS before other evaluation options.
+EUS is also valuable if there is possible involvement of blood vessels or lymph nodes.
+[30]

 Go to Radiologic Diagnosis and Staging of Pancreatic Carcinoma for complete information on this topic.